 Animal Health Major

-Animal Health majors have the opportunity to apply veterinary school after their third year of studies here or continue on the traditional four-year track and earn a baccalaureate degree in animal science, avian biology, poultry science, biological science or dairy science, and then apply to vet school or pursue other career opportunities.
-Animal Health students must declare a co-major after the completion of 60 hours of credit.
+Animal Health majors have the opportunity to apply to University of Georgia College of Veterinary Medicine after their third year of studies here or continue on the traditional four-year track and earn a baccalaureate degree in animal science, avian biology, poultry science, biological science or dairy science, and then apply to vet school or pursue other career opportunities.
+Animal Health students must declare a co-major during their first year in the degree program.

 What does an Animal Health Major Study?

-View the course plan below for a typical course sequence of an Animal Health major.
+View required Animal Health courses and available electives in the UGA Bulletin.
 You will determine the right courses to match your interests with assistance from your advisor.

 To prepare for courses to earn an Animal Health degree we recommend you: